grscheller/scheller-linux-archive/notes/macos.md

 Since Alacritty is a GUI app (icon in the Applications directory), this means it’s packaged as a Homebrew 'cask', and has to be installed with the --cask flag.

+## MacOS Soyboy Administration

+### To reboot MacOS from Apple keyboard:

+* Ctrl + Command + Power

+### Reimaging a Mac mini:

+1. Make sure Apple keyboard are plugged into computer and turned on
+2. Make sure you have Ethernet cable plugged with connectivity to Internet
+3. Power off system
+4. hold down key combo Opt-Cmd-R while rebooting
+5. Once booted into "recovery app", unplug mouse & keyboard
+5. In the recovery app window, select Reinstall macOS
+6. Fumble through idiot online instructions
+7. Upgrade to latest compatible MacOS